mathias/dotfiles/README.md

 ### emacs/

-<strike>I use `emacs-live` now for my base emacs config: https://github.com/overtone/emacs-live
+~~I use `emacs-live` now for my base emacs config: https://github.com/overtone/emacs-live

 Inside `emacs/` is my emacs-live config file:

 * `.emacs/mathiasx-pack`

-It should be symlinked into position:</strike>
+It should be symlinked into position:~~

 I went back to using my own `.emacs` file